scbao/pysonic/README.md

 	pip --version

-Go to the PointNICE directory (where the setup.py file is located) and install it as a package:
+Go to the package directory (where the setup.py file is located) and install it:

 	cd <path_to_directory>
 	pip install -e .

-PointNICE and all its dependencies will be installed.
+*PySONIC* and all its dependencies will be installed.

 Usage